aristanetworks/avd/tools/schema-explorer/README.md

   `docs/` tree.
 - **Assets live under `_assets/`, not `docs/`.** The explorer is a shared site-wide resource embedded across many doc pages, so it lives at a path that says so.
-The hook also registers the SPA's CSS/JS globally — every page can host an embed without per-page wiring.
+The hook registers only the SPA's own CSS and JS loader globally;
+  Bootstrap Icons, Bootstrap JS, and sql.js are lazy-loaded only when the explorer actually mounts.

 ### What `generate.py` does